iampuneet-in/assignment/README.md

 ## Project setup

 ### Prerequisites
-As we are using docker so you don't need to install any specific software other docker itself.
+As we are using docker so you don't need to install any specific software other than docker itself.
 - Docker installed
 - Git
 ```